Ryangwaite/AWS-SAA-C02-Course/README.md

 Capacity is set per WCU or RCU

-1 WCU means you can write 1KB per second to that table 1 RCU means you can read 4KB per second for that table
+1 WCU means you can write 1KB per second to that table 1 RCU means you can read (with strong consistency) 4KB per second for that table or two eventually consistent reads per second.

 #### 1.18.1.2.
 Dynamo DB Backups